 The discount rate used to measure the total HIC OPEB liability was 7.0 percent.
 The projection of cash flows used to determine the discount rate assumed that employer contributions will be made in accordance with the VRS funding policy at rates equal to the actuarially determined contribution rates adopted by the VRS Board of Trustees.
-Through the fiscal year ending June 30, 2019, the rate contributed by FCPS for the VRS HIC plan will be subject to the portion of the VRS Board-certified rates that are funded by the Virginia General Assembly.
-From July 1, 2019 on, school divisions are assumed to contribute 100.0 percent of the actuarially determined contribution rates.
-Based on those assumptions, VRS plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
+Through the fiscal year ending June 30, 2018, the rate contributed by FCPS for the VRS HIC plan will be subject to the portion of the VRS Board-certified rates that are funded by the Virginia General Assembly, which was 100.0 percent of the actuarially determined contribution rate.
+From July 1, 2018 on, school divisions are assumed to contribute 100.0 percent of the actuarially determined contribution rates.
+Based on those assumptions, HIC OPEB plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the long-term expected rate of return was applied to all periods of projected benefit payments to determine the total HIC OPEB liability.

-Sensitivity of FCPS' Proportionate Share of the Net OPEB Liability to Changes in the Discount Rate
+Sensitivity of FCPS' Proportionate Share of the Net HIC OPEB Liability to Changes in the Discount Rate